5 DAYS IN AUSTRIA ITINERARY

 Salzburg – 2 Days

-Salzburg is one of the prettiest cities on this itinerary – and home to several really stunning castles and fortresses.
-I am not ashamed to admit it, but I have a little crush on this city.
+Salzburg is one of the prettiest cities (or the prettiest city?!) on this Austria itinerary – and home to several really stunning castles and fortresses.
+I am not ashamed to admit it, but I have a little crush on this city and so it does not surprise O recommend spending some of your 5 days in Austria here.

 Accommodations are quite expensive, but with your Salzburg Card, you can at least save some money on activities.